Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Diffractive Nonlocal Metasurfaces

 \subsection{Mie-resonance origin of nonlocal diffractive bands}

-Diffractive nonlocal metasurfaces arise from the interaction between an incident plane wave and an idealized infinite lattice, as schematically shown in Fig.~\ref{F6}(a).
-The plane wave coherently drives all unit cells in phase, exciting their intrinsic multipoles simultaneously.
-Each unit cell acts as a nanoscale oscillator supporting discrete multipolar resonances—most prominently ED and MD—whose spectral overlap is shown in Fig.~\ref{F2}.
-Higher-order multipoles correspond to higher natural frequencies.
+Diffractive nonlocal metasurfaces arise from the interaction between an incident plane wave and an idealized infinite lattice, as schematically illustrated in Fig.~\ref{F7}(a).
+The plane wave coherently drives all unit cells in phase, exciting their multipolar resonances at specific resonant frequencies (or wavelengths).
+Each unit cell therefore behaves as a nanoscale resonator supporting discrete multipolar modes, most prominently the ED and MD resonances.

 For an isolated sphere, the Cartesian multipoles along the $x$, $y$, and $z$ directions are spectrally degenerate.
-Coupling within an array lifts this degeneracy, splitting each vectorial multipole into several collective modes.
-For conceptual clarity, we focus on the $x$-oriented MD resonance throughout this work, although dipoles oriented along $y$ or $z$ can form distinct nonlocal bands under appropriate excitation.
+Coupling within an array lifts this degeneracy, splitting each vectorial multipole into several collective supermodes.
+For conceptual clarity, we focus on the $x$-oriented MD resonance throughout this work, although dipoles oriented along $y$ or $z$ can also form nonlocal bands under appropriate excitation.

-Multipoles of higher order ($l \ge 3$) produce collective modes whose Bloch bands lie entirely above the light line~\cite{Hoang2025collective}.
+Higher-order multipoles ($l \ge 3$) can likewise produce collective supermodes whose Bloch bands lie entirely above the light line~\cite{Hoang2025collective}.
 Within diffraction theory, such higher-order bands couple to multiple radiation continua, making them particularly relevant for diffractive nonlocal metasurfaces.
-Their spectra, however, are complex and densely packed.
+Their spectra, however, are densely packed and more difficult to control.
 Consequently, most analyses—including the present one—focus on the two lowest-order multipoles, MD and ED, whose well-separated resonances allow controlled dispersion engineering through unit-cell geometry.